| Former Savannah College of Art and Design rider Tatum Tatreau (on far left) poses with the Bees after their win at the December

 different IHSA regions from coast to coast.
 The Judge was Woody Dykers,

+from Atlanta, who had judged Tournament a couple times prior.
 It didn't look like a rout at the start.
 Penn State's Emma Pell won the

 first blue ribbon in Open Fences to start the day, then Kayla Ryan won the